Carbon-Plated Shoes Cut In Half, Explained and Lab-Tested

 If you’re unsure about the difference between midsole hardness and stiffness, look at our 2 guides: Guide: Soft vs. Firm Running Shoes and Guide: stiff vs. flexible running shoes.

-Carbon-plated All other shoes
+Carbon-plated shoes Non-plated shoes

-Avg. torsional stiffness 4.7 3.1
+Avg. torsional rigidity 4.5 3.1

-Stiffer shoes are better for sprint performance (source) and even for long distances but it’s important not to go too stiff as shown below.
+Stiffer shoes are better for sprint performance (source) and even for long distances, but it’s important not to go too stiff, as shown below.

 We’ve covered this in-depth in our guide on stiff running shoes